haoran119/c-cpp/学习笔记之C-C++/README.md

 * Everywhere the standard library uses the Compare requirements, uniqueness is determined by using the equivalence relation.
 In imprecise terms, two objects a and b are considered equivalent (not unique) if neither compares less than the other: !comp(a, b) && !comp(b, a).
 * std::map meets the requirements of Container, AllocatorAwareContainer, AssociativeContainer and ReversibleContainer.
 * [map - C++ Reference](http://www.cplusplus.com/reference/map/map/)
+* [map::operator[] - C++ Reference](http://www.cplusplus.com/reference/map/map/operator[]/)
+	* access or insert specified element (public member function)
+	* If k matches the key of an element in the container, the function returns a reference to its mapped value.
+	* If k does not match the key of any element in the container, the function inserts a new element with that key and returns a reference to its mapped value.
+Notice that this always increases the container size by one, even if no mapped value is assigned to the element (the element is constructed using its default constructor).
+	* A similar member function, map::at, has the same behavior when an element with the key exists, but throws an exception when it does not.
+	* A call to this function is equivalent to:
+		* (*((this->insert(make_pair(k,mapped_type()))).first)).second
 * [map::cbegin - C++ Reference](http://www.cplusplus.com/reference/map/map/cbegin/)
 	* Return const_iterator to beginning
 		* Returns a const_iterator pointing to the first element in the container.